 Top 5 Ways to Clean Off Your Norwex or e-cloth Dust Mop Pad:

 All you need to do is brush it off.
 But if you have a Norwex or e-cloth dry mop pad, you probably already know that “just brushing it off” is easier said than done.
-There are several things that will work but here are my favorites:
+There are several things that will work but here are my favourites:

 - Pet brush – if you’re dealing with pet hair, chances are you’ve got a pet brush.
 We have a rubber Kong one that works great (that’s the blue thing on the right).
 I also have a brush with traditional bristles that works almost as well.
-I wouldn’t recommend using anything with wire/metal bristles – I don’t know what they would do to the fibers
+I wouldn’t recommend using anything with wire/metal bristles – I don’t know what they would do to the fibres

 - Comb – Since I never use it on my hair and it was just sitting around I’ve now designated it as my upstairs mop brusher-offer.
 (I should probably let Mark know about this 🙂 ).
 Obviously the finer the teeth, the better and you don’t want one with a curve to it (like in the picture to the left).
 Works well and it’s cheap.

 - Rubber Brush – I have a Norwex one that I got free.
 It works well on the mop pad (really well actually, but no better than options 2 and 3, above).
 If you’ve got one of the Kong pet brushes, it’s essentially the same but with shorter/less bristles.
 I’ve seen rubber brushes at the Dollar Store and on Amazon.
 WARNING: The dry mop pad is not like any other e-cloth.
-The fibers are woven into it and can be loosened if you brush it off over enthusiastically with any sort of brush or comb.
+The fibres are woven into it and can be loosened if you brush it off over enthusiastically with any sort of brush or comb.
 Use a kind of “flicking” motion with the brush/comb rather than a long brushing motion.

 - Some kind people reminded me via comments that a vacuum also does a great job to clean the pad off.
 I know, it sounds crazy – you’re using the e-cloth mop to AVOID having to use the vacuum – but sometimes my mop ends up in the same room as the vacuum and I just suck that dirt right off of it.